ycdxsb/PocOrExp_in_Github/2019/README.md

 - [https://github.com/Sp0pielar/CVE-2019-9791](https://github.com/Sp0pielar/CVE-2019-9791) :  ![starts](https://img.shields.io/github/stars/Sp0pielar/CVE-2019-9791.svg) ![forks](https://img.shields.io/github/forks/Sp0pielar/CVE-2019-9791.svg)

 ## CVE-2019-11707
  A type confusion vulnerability can occur when manipulating JavaScript objects due to issues in Array.pop.
 This can allow for an exploitable crash.
 We are aware of targeted attacks in the wild abusing this flaw.
-This vulnerability affects Firefox ESR &lt; 60.7.1, Firefox &lt; 67.0.3, and Thunderbird &lt; 60.7.2.
+This vulnerability affects Firefox ESR  60.7.1, Firefox  67.0.3, and Thunderbird  60.7.2.